Flakky/ue-blueprints-styleguide/README.md

 You should also convert default events to functions, as well as overwritten functions without return values.
 That way you see these events in function list and have access to local variables.

 ![Blueprints event convert to function](/img/Functions_EventToFunc.png)

+You still can use events when it is not possible to use functions (Exposed dispatcher events, RPC functions), or when you need to explicitly show the flow of logic with dispatchers.

 ## Delegate binding